Boipelo Mashigo

-Boipelo Mashigo (born 5 April 2003) is a South African professional soccer player who plays as an winger for Regionalliga Nordost club Rot-Weiß Erfurt.
+Boipelo Mashigo (born 5 April 2003) is a South African professional soccer player who plays as a winger for Regionalliga Nordost club Rot-Weiß Erfurt.

 Club career

 Born in Johannesburg, Mashigo started his youth career at SuperSport United before joining DFI Bad Aibling in 2016.
 He remained at DFI Bad Aibling for two years before joining SpVgg Unterhaching's academy in 2018.
 He made his senior debut on 25 November 2020 as a half-time substitute for Alexander Fuchs in a 2–0 3.
 Liga defeat away to Dynamo Dresden.
 He made 8 appearances across the 2020–21 season.